» Welcome to Ho Chi Minh City (Otherwise Known as Saigon)

 Ut Nhung: 109/7 Nguyen Thien Thuat Street, Dist.3.

 Jon Dillingham from the What's On Guide to Ho Chi Minh City claims this is one of the best phở shacks in the city: "This tiny phở shack doesn't have a menu," he writes.
 "The little hole-in-the-wall doesn't even have tra da, drinks are supplied by neighboring vendors.
 All Ut Nhung does is make one kind of pho: phở bo tai nam (pho with rare beef and well-done beef flank).
 They serve one of the best versions of this dish in town for VND11,000.
-In a hem off Guitar Street where Districts 1, 3, 5 and 10 meet, Ut Nhung has no sign.
-Just look for the tiny house with a huge cauldron of broth tended to by a bald lady surrounded by hungry pho eaters.

 "The broth here is extra fatty and marrow is served in your soup.
 The raw meat is healthy and red before thrown into your bowl.
 The taste of the rare beef is likely to be some of the freshest you'll ever have in a city.